stackitcloud/stackit-cli/docs/stackit_beta_sfs_snapshot_create.md

   Create a new snapshot with name "snapshot-name" and comment "snapshot-comment" of a resource pool with ID "xxx"
   $ stackit beta sfs snapshot create --name snapshot-name --resource-pool-id xxx --comment "snapshot-comment"

+  Create a new snapshot with name "snapshot-name" and snaplock retention hours "24" of a resource pool with ID "xxx"
+  $ stackit beta sfs snapshot create --name snapshot-name --resource-pool-id xxx --snaplock-retention-hours 24
 ```

 ### Options

 ```
       --comment string                   A comment to add more information to the snapshot -h, --help                             Help for "stackit beta sfs snapshot create" --name string                      Snapshot name
-      --resource-pool-id string   The resource pool from which the snapshot should be created
+      --resource-pool-id string          The resource pool from which the snapshot should be created --snaplock-retention-hours int32   Retention hours for the snaplock
 ```

 ### Options inherited from parent commands